 If you have studied outside of the UK, we would advise you to check our list of international qualifications before submitting your application.

 The first step if you are interested in studying for postgraduate research in Mathematics or Statistics is to contact the relevant PhD admissions tutor.

 Months of entry

 The Statistics Group is interested in the development of novel statistical models and methods motivated by applied problems, with particular emphasis on environmental, biomedical and social sciences.
-Methodological strengths include change point methods, computationally intensive methods, design and analysis of clinical trials, epidemic modelling, extreme value methods, locally stationary processes, longitudinal models, spatial statistics, spatial genetics, statistical learning stochastic modelling, survival analysis and time series modelling.
-There is a strong emphasis on the interface between theory and application, and the group has close research links with other university departments, government departments and research institutes, a wide range of industries including multinationals and SMEs, hospitals, and pharmaceutical companies within the UK and overseas.
+Methodological strengths include stochastic modelling and inference, computationally intensive methods, time series analysis, extreme value statistics, methods for the design and analysis of clinical trials, nonparametric regression, functional data analysis and statistical learning.
+There is a strong emphasis on the interface between theory and application, and the group has close research links with other University departments, hospitals, pharmaceutical companies and research institutes, both within the UK and overseas.